socrata/socrata-py/README.md

 ```
 Returns:
 ```
-    result (bool, dict | Source): The Source created by this API call, or an error
+    Source: Returns the new Source The Source created by this API call, or an error
 ```

 #### [discard](https://github.com/socrata/socrata-py/blob/master//socrata/revisions.py#L301)